 4. What will happen if this particular plan fails?

 The concept of “stakes” is relatively common in screenwriting discussions.
 The gist of it is that we need to feel like shit will hit the fan if our protagonist is unsuccessful.
-All too often, it is left that, which I consider an oversimplification.
+All too often, it is left at that, which I consider an oversimplification.
 It’s not enough to just have high stakes for failure in general.
 We need high stakes for this plan.
 We don’t really get any drama if we feel like our protagonist can just try different plans over and over again until they get it right.

 Imagine if in Back to the Future Marty McFly had a list of 10 times over the next week when lightning would strike and he could get back to 1985.
 It sounds dumb because it is dumb.
 The climax is intense because this is Marty’s ONLY chance to get what he wants.
 We need some explanation for why whatever plan we’re watching our protagonist try is the ONLY thing that could work.
 Or alternatively, if you want your character to try a few different plans over the course of the story, you need to find some way of making each failure a little more painful than the last, until their ultimate triumph or tragic downfall.
 The stakes need to be specific for the plan.

 Start with these four things.
 If your audiences understands these four things, you get a lot of freedom over what else you tell them without them losing interest altogether.
 Plus it should help you figure out what the next steps of your writing process should be.